+3

 Average holding size 104ha

 Recommended minimum lot size 100ha

-Number of new lots/dwelling 222
+Number of lots and therefore dwelling 222

 opportunities at recommended MLS

 The dwelling opportunities number above of 222 assumes that each existing holding already contains a dwelling.
 This may not be the case and therefore is likely an underrepresentation of the number of dwelling opportunities that exist within this subregion.